jm-observer/cozy-lapce/README.md

 🐞 Fix bugs & enhance features – Submit pull requests or open issues

-🧪 Debugging / AI – Join efforts in building DAP debugging or AI-assisted tools
+🧪 AI – Join efforts in building AI-assisted tools

 💡 Have a better idea?
 Share your thoughts or suggestions — we're listening!